ACA 101: Selling Under-65 Health Insurance

 When helping your client apply for a plan, you’ll work together to estimate how much income they think they’ll have for the following year.
 Then, they’ll receive a subsidy based on that income estimate, as well as additional factors.
 When your client files their taxes at the end of the year, they may have to pay back some or all of the subsidy if they earned over their estimated income for the year.
 Alternatively, if they made less than their original estimate, they should get a refund of any additional portion of the subsidy they may qualify for.

-Check out our Ritter blog article debunking some of the myths that surround the ACA, including income requirements!
+Check out our Ritter blog post debunking some of the myths that surround the ACA, including income requirements!

 Bronze, Silver, Gold, Platinum ACA Metal Levels Explained